sebbekarlsson/cellma/README.md

 * Document saving.
 * Proper document importing.
 (This currently works as seen in the "DocumentScene.h")
 * Better text rendering, custom fonts etc.
+* Cursor adjustment to line above when creating a new line.
 * Line numbers.
 * Commands.
 * Plugin support.